lukestanley/llm_proxy_cache_stats/README.md

 python cache_openai.py
 ```

-## To use the cache, set the API base to the cache server: :compass:
+## :compass: To use the cache, set the API base to the cache server:

 ```python
 import openai
 openai.api_base = "http://localhost:5000/v1"
 ```

-## The cache be savin' to disk up to every 5 seconds. :hourglass:
+## :hourglass: The cache be savin' to disk up to every 5 seconds.

 To see ye crazy swashbuckling requests, gander the honest beauty of ye stats dashboard:
 http://localhost:5000/stats

 The statistics be updated on ye old fashioned way, by refreshin' the page. :sailboat:

-### Aye this be workin' with LangChain too!
+### 🦜️🔗 Aye this be workin' with LangChain too!

 ```python
 import openai